wanghaisheng/responsive-landing-page-starter/content/blog/en/how-to-guide-send-an-sms-with-python-fastapi-and-vonage.md

 headers = {"content-type": "application/json", "Authorization": auth_header}
 ```

 Now the fun part!
-Here you use the requests module and send a post request **requests.post** to the Vonage API.
+Here you use the requests module and send a post request **`requests.post`** to the Vonage API.
 You pass in the API URL (<https://api.nexmo.com/v0.1/messages>) and use HTTP Basic Auth from the requests module.
 The auth keyword provides a shortcut and allows you to do [Basic Authentication](https://docs.python-requests.org/en/latest/user/authentication/#basic-authentication).
-Then you pass in your headers **headers=header** and the request body, a Python dictionary object.
-You convert it to a JSON string **data=json.dumps(payload)**.
+Then you pass in your headers **`headers=headers`** and the request body, a Python dictionary object.
+You convert it to a JSON string **`data=json.dumps(payload)`**.

 ```python
 response = requests.post("https://api.nexmo.com/v0.1/messages",